Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 What it is

-A long-time drugstore staple for everyday heat styling.
+A drugstore staple for everyday heat styling.

 Why it’s great

-- Plays nicely over leave-ins.
+- Layers well over most leave-ins.

 Keep in mind